 Choosing gluten-free flour for roux:

 I usually use one of my favorite gluten-free flour blends to make roux, along with butter or olive oil.
-My favorites are Pamela’s Gluten-Free Artisan Blend or King Arthur Gluten-Free All-Purpose blend.
+My favorites are Pamela’s Gluten-Free Artisan Blend or King Arthur Gluten-Free All-Purpose blend (not the King Arthur Measure for Measure blend).
 Neither of these blends contains dairy- some GF blends do.
+Also, the Pamela's has limited gum binder, and the recommended King Arthur blend had no gum binder.
 You can also use a mixture of rice flour and tapioca flour/starch.
+Our favorite rice four is Mochiko Sweet Rice Flour from Koda Farms.

 You want a blend with starches like tapioca, potato or corn, but no or limited gum-binders.